-Challenges The main obstacle to using financial data in ANZ is data quality and reliability at 54%.
+1) Efficiency 2) Advanced data insights 3) Better accuracy Average tech project time to value: 3-4 years Self-reporting availability: Majority reporting available as self-service Time to complete period end close: 1-5 days Data processing frequency: Weekly Challenges The main obstacle to using financial data in ANZ is data quality and reliability at 54%.
 This is 10% higher than the global average.
 Budget constraints for investing in technology was also cited at a higher rate than the global average with 52% of ANZ calling it out as a main obstacle compared to 36% of global respondents.
 ANZ respondents most often selected concerns about data privacy and security as the main barrier preventing greater adoption of AI in financial management (44%).
 This is higher than the global score of 35%.
-ANZ respondents also reported resistance from employees to adopt Al solutions at a higher rate at 34% compared to 24% overall.
-56% of ANZ respondents stated AI is used in some specific areas of financial operations - higher than the global score of 45%.
-Only 8% stated Al is not currently used in financial According to the survey, in ANZ financial management and reporting has been most impacted by digital transformation at 66%, higher than the global average of 50%.
-Interestingly, in the ANZ region there were mixed results on whether they would like to spend more time on reporting.
-Based on percentages, it appeared in the top three of both the want Only 20% of ANZ respondents say they have a single view of finance data for decision Region: BeneLux Using relevant responses, we've calculated where companies in the BeneLux region stacked up against other surveyed regions the organization.
+ANZ respondents also reported resistance from employees to adopt AI solutions at a higher rate at 34% compared to 24% overall.
+Al and technology 56% of ANZ respondents stated AI is used in some specific areas of financial operations - higher than the global score of 45%.
+Only 8% stated AI is not currently used in financial operations compared to 16% overall.
+According to the survey, in ANZ financial management and reporting has been most impacted by digital transformation at 66%, higher than the global average of 50%.
+Priorities Interestingly, in the ANZ region there were mixed results on whether they would like to spend more time on reporting.
+Based on percentages, it appeared in the top three of both the want to do more of and want to do less of categories.
+Only 20% of ANZ respondents say they have a single view of finance data for decision making, this is lower than the global average of 32%.
+Region: BeneLux Using relevant responses, we've calculated where companies in the BeneLux region stacked up against eight other surveyed regions Al Usage Rank